saphalpdyl/nobrainstorm/README.md

 - **JSON-Based Visualization**:
   - AI creates JSON values representing X and Y coordinates for 2-3 graphs comparing key brainstorming elements.
   - Contextual pairing and ranking for 2D graph plotting.
-  - Frontend utilizes this data to draft charts using a JavaScript library.
+  - The frontend utilizes this data to draft charts using a JavaScript library.

-### Features we want to add in the future:
+## Features We Want to Add in the Future

-### Voice-to-Text

-- **Live Idea Capture**: Capture spoken ideas during live sessions.

 ### Instant Visualizations